-Actor unions are a force in the entertainment industry but not every actor is a member of one.
+Actor unions are a force in the entertainment industry—but not every actor, of course, is a member of one.
 Some actors rely on nonunionized work to rise through the ranks and earn their union card—whether it’s SAG-AFTRA for the screen or Actors’ Equity for the stage.
 Often, though, nonunion work is how actors get discovered or sharpen their teeth before moving into more competitive markets.

 Whether in a student film or on a fringe stage, nonunion work is an essential stepping stone in the American entertainment landscape.
 However, no matter if you have your union card or not, many actors are influenced by the actions and activism of unions.